forderud/AppWebStream/README.md

 The FFMPEG-based encoder is not affected by this issue.

 #### Frame grabbing method
 The project is currently using the GDI [`BitBlt`](https://learn.microsoft.com/en-us/windows/win32/api/wingdi/nf-wingdi-bitblt) function to copy the content of the specified window handle to an offscreen `HBITMAP` object.
-This works fine for many applications, but doesn't work for apps that use GPU-accelerated drawing.
+This works fine for many applications, but single window capture doesn't work for apps that use GPU-accelerated drawing of the parent window.
 It would therefore probably be better to switch to the newer [Desktop Duplication API](https://learn.microsoft.com/en-us/windows/win32/direct3ddxgi/desktop-dup-api) for frame grabbing ([sample](https://github.com/microsoft/Windows-classic-samples/tree/main/Samples/DXGIDesktopDuplication)).

 ## Client support
 The video stream adheres to the MPEG4 standard, so it should be supported by all client SW supporting H.264 encoded MPEG4 streams.
 The following clients have already been verified to work: